cimourdain/wavecrack/README_new.md

 ```

 # App
+* (optional) Set FLASK_CONFIG environement variable with either developement, testing or production (developement used by default)
 * Launch the Flask Web server
     * Directly from the `server.py` file: this mode is not suitable for production purpose
     ```